-Clean eating comes with a plethora of benefits — from weight loss, to a glowing skin, to reduced risk of diabetes and a long list of other amazing perks.
+Clean eating comes with a plethora of benefits—from weight loss, to glowing skin, to reduced risk of diabetes, and a long list of other amazing perks.
 Let’s start with how clean eating can help with weight loss.

-The fact that clean eating can help you in your weight loss journey has been well documented by several research studies.
-And there are so many reasons why this is so.
-Here are a few:
+The fact that clean eating can help you in your weight loss journey has been well-documented by several research studies.
+There are so many reasons why this is so.

 Research has shown that by consuming 3 portions of whole grain meals on a daily basis, the risk of developing high blood pressure or heart disease is significantly reduced.
 If you want a healthy heart and a properly functioning cardiovascular system, you need to break up with junk food and switch to clean eating.

-If you are looking for a healthy, fresh and glowing skin, you don’t necessarily need to spend hundreds of dollars on cosmetics.
+If you are looking for healthy, fresh, and glowing skin, you don’t necessarily need to spend hundreds of dollars on cosmetics.
 All you need is a clean diet.
-Whole foods are known to contain high amounts of antioxidants, healthy fats and other nutrients which play huge roles in giving you a radiant and healthy skin.
+Whole foods are known to contain high amounts of antioxidants, healthy fats, and other nutrients, which play huge roles in giving you radiant skin.

 It can be quite difficult to break a habit that has been a part of you for a long time.
-It’s like climbing a mountain!
 If you’ll stand any chance of sticking to this new change in lifestyle, then you must understand why you’re making the change in the first place.

 Various research studies have shown that the best form of motivation that inspires a positive change originates from within.
 Switching to a clean diet simply because someone said you should isn’t a sustainable motivation in the long run.

-You need to sit down and determine how much time you are willing to commit to this new lifestyle — from grocery shopping, to meal planning, to cooking and yes, you totally should start cooking.
+You need to sit down and determine how much time you are willing to commit to this new lifestyle—from grocery shopping, to meal planning, to cooking.

 The next thing you need to do is to set simple and measurable goals for yourself.
-If you can’t measure it, you can’t manage it, so, ditch it!
-Measurable goals, though very simple will assure you whether you are on the right track or not.
+If you can’t measure it, you can’t manage it!
+Measurable goals, though very simple, will assure you whether you are on the right track or not.

-Rather, you could say “I will only eat one cookie per day and keep the rest in the freezer” or better still you could say “I’m going to stop eating cookies completely and eat fruits instead.”
+Instead, you could say, “I will only eat one cookie per day and keep the rest in the freezer,” or better still you could say, “I’m going to stop eating cookies completely and eat fruits instead.”
 Keeping your goals simple and straight-to-the-point is a major criterion for success.

 Getting rid of the bad stuff won’t mean anything if you don’t introduce the good stuff.
 As you gradually eliminate artificial foods from your kitchen, you need to gradually replace them with clean foods.
 You can start with fruits and veggies, and then add cereals and legumes as you go along.

-As I stated earlier, this might take some time – trust me!
-But there’s no need to hurry or panic.
 If you’re crunched for time and you can’t imagine yourself spending hours in the kitchen, you can start with a daily clean breakfast.
 Start your day with a glass of green smoothie and some fruits.
-Do it for a week or two and the idea of a clean lunch/dinner will become more interesting.
+Do it for a week or two, and the idea of a clean lunch/dinner will become more interesting.

-One beautiful thing about a clean diet is that it makes you feel full fast, without you having to consume the awful lot of calories that junk-food equivalent offers.
+One beautiful thing about a clean diet is that it makes you feel full fast, without you having to consume calories that junk-food equivalents offer.
 If you’re not sure how much you should be eating, you should stop eating once your stomach begins to give you the “all-good” signal.

-Here’s the deal – you need to start paying attention to product labels and what it says.
-You need to watch out for overly artificial ingredients in your groceries.
+You need to start paying attention to product labels and ingredients listed.
+Watch out for overly artificial ingredients in your groceries.
 If a food item has ingredients you can’t seem to pronounce, that’s a good sign you need to return it right back to the shelf.
 Be sure to stick to food products with all-natural ingredients.

-If you really want to achieve your clean eating goal, here’s a solemn truth – you need to start cooking your own food.
+If you really want to achieve your clean eating goal, here’s a solemn truth–you need to start cooking your own food.
 Even if it’s just a bunch of veggies that don’t taste fantastic, you need to start somewhere.
-But I’m a terrible cook, you might say.
-Well, so was I!
-I had to learn too, but it definitely paid off.
-Get on your apron and get to work, buddy.

 If you’re really going to get the best out of your clean diet program, then you need a meal plan, preferably one with specific calorie goals.